ManhTrinhNguyen/Kubernetes/README.md

   - This could be generic Bcs this is something we will override for each individual microservice Bcs every microservices has its own configuration that I will override
   - If I have 10 different service yaml file I will still define the value in 1 file which is values.yaml

+  - What if I want to set the actual valid value instead of default one ?
+I will using the custom value file
+    - I will create my own values.yaml file usally outside the Chart itself
+    - For example : for emailService Mircro I will create emailservce-values.yaml

+  - How do I validate that my template Yaml file and the values that I define are correct ?
+    - Using : `helm template -f <value-file> <name-of-helm-chart>` | This give me a nice preview from all the values sources